 Over 450,000 businesses use Duda’s website builder, which aims to “make web design painless” through its simple and creative designs.
 All you need is an internet connection, and you can get started building your Duda website in minutes – no tech skills necessary.

 It works by giving you a range of templates to choose from, which you then edit to your liking by changing text, adding images, creating new pages, and even building your own widgets.
 Once you’ve personalized your website, simply publish it online – Duda hosts your site for you, so you don’t have to worry about extra costs or technical headaches.

 So, how did Duda perform in our research?
 Check out its star ratings for key areas below for a quick overview:

 Duda can be used by anyone, but it’s especially good for web designers needing to create multiple sites quickly for clients.
 Indeed, agencies and freelancers are Duda’s main target audience.

-Duda scored impressively for ease of use when we tested it, coming third overall in our rankings for its beginner-friendliness.
+Duda scored impressively for ease of use when we tested it, coming third overall in our best website builders rankings for its beginner-friendliness.